Chart Color Schemes

 Christie Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Dwelling structure in Christie Downs, as evaluated at the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
 Home ownership in Christie Downs was at 22.8%, with the remainder of dwellings either mortgaged (34.8%) or rented (42.3%).
-The median monthly mortgage repayment in the area was $1,250, below Adelaide metro's average of $1,452.
-The median weekly rent figure was recorded at $250, compared to Adelaide metro's $314.
-Nationally, Christie Downs' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,250, while the median weekly rent figure was recorded at $250.
+Nationally, Christie Downs's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing